J. Reuben Clark: Apostleship

 In September 1934, Grant's first counselor, Anthony W. Ivins, died.
 In October 1934, Clark was ordained an apostle and member of the Quorum of the Twelve Apostles for purposes of seniority.
-Immediately thereafter, he was set apart as Grant's first counsel, with David O. McKay as the second counselor.
+Immediately thereafter, he was set apart as Grant's first counselor, with David O. McKay as the second counselor.

 In 1935, Grant presented a new "Church Security" program, renamed the "Welfare Plan" in 1938, which encouraged industry and personal responsibility and enabled the members to turn to the church instead of relying on the "demoralizing system" of government dependence.
 The Welfare Plan would centralize the church's efforts and grow to include a "Beautification Program," church farms, Deseret Industries, and a Bishop's Central Storehouse.
 In a special meeting of stake presidents on October 2, 1936, Clark would capture the goal of church welfare: "The real long term objective of the Welfare Plan is the building of character in the members of the Church, givers and receivers, rescuing all that is finest deep down inside of them, and bring to flower and fruitage the latent richness of the spirit which after all is the mission and purpose and reason for being of this Church."
 Clark's counsel remains the guiding principle of LDS Church welfare.

 In 1940, Clark initiated a project to transmit sessions of general conference to additional assembly halls via closed circuit radio.
 In February 1940, Grant suffered a stroke that left the left side of his body paralyzed and eventually led to his virtual incapacitation.
-Soon afterward, McKay fell seriously ill, and by necessity, Clark took hold of the reins of LDS Church administration, but he always kept the other members of the First Presidency apprised and consulted with them prior to making any major decision.
+Soon afterward, McKay fell seriously ill, and by necessity, Clark took the reins of LDS Church administration, but he always kept the other members of the First Presidency apprised and consulted with them prior to making any major decision.